allenh-ni/nipm-feed-manager-gui-labview/README.md

 NIPM Feed Manager GUI (Beta) for LabVIEW 2014 or later.

 ## Overview
-My goal is to provide users with an out-of-the-box Feed Manager that provides a GUI for managing NIPM feeds (e.g. create feed, add package(s) to feed, remove package(s) from feed, etc).
-Please feel free to use this API, give feedback, and contribute.
+The NIPM Feed Manager GUI is an out-of-the-box tool for managing NIPM feeds (e.g. create feed, add packages to feed, remove packages from feed, etc).
+Please feel free to use this tool, give feedback, and contribute.

 You can use this NIPM Feed Manager GUI to do the following:
 * Create new feed(s)